MastodonC/r4f-data/README.md

 sensor data for the Retrofit for the Future homes from the Embed Database.

+Once you have that raw sensor date, you can use the R code to process the raw data and calculate the emissions per square metre, among other metrics, for each property.

 ## License

 Copyright © 2013 [Mastodon C](http://www.mastodonc.com)